Hamid Mir: Geo News

 In 2002, Mir joined Geo News where he begin hosting a political talk show Capital Talk which is the oldest current events program in Pakistan.
 Special transmissions are also broadcast focusing on crises zones, more important ones of which took place during Long March of 2009.
 His popularity increased as Geo became one of the popular TV channel in Pakistan where Pakistani politicians, both from the ruling and oppositions parties appeared to debate on current events and controversial topics.

 Mir was arrested by Hezbollah in Beirut during Israel-Lebanon war in July 2006 while trying to cover the scenes of Israeli jets bombing on Beirut, but was later set free after Hezbollah was assured that he was not an Israeli spy.
-Just a few seconds of his escape, the place was bombed by Israeli forces, making him barely escape the scenario.
+Just a few seconds before his escape, the place was bombed by Israeli forces, and he barely escaped the scene.

 On 16 March 2007, during live coverage of the lawyers' protest against the suspension of the Chief Justice of Supreme Court Iftikhar Muhammad Chaudhry, Mir was attacked by police at his Islamabad office.
 Later, then President, Pervez Musharraf apologised to Mir in his show after few hours of the attack.
 Mir was banned by PEMRA in November 2007 for four months to appear on TV.
 Mir came on roads after the ban and organised street shows.
 The Washington Post published an article on his show on the roads.
 He was again banned by the government of Pakistan Peoples Party (PPP) in June 2008 for a few days on Geo News.
 He investigated the assassination of former prime minister Benazir Bhutto in a documentary aired on Geo TV in 2008.He appears on CNN, BBC and Indian channels as an analyst on issues related to Pakistan.
 Mir claimed in an interview with independent online news source Canada Free Press that al-Qaeda had acquired three so called 'suitcase nukes' from Russia, and had successfully smuggled them to Europe.
 Mir alleges these weapons have been in the possession of al-Qaeda since long before the September 11 attacks, and that they were originally intended to be targeted against London, Paris and California.
 Mir also claims that al-Qaeda has 23 sleeper agents inside the United States (minus the 19 who died carrying out the 9/11 attacks) and that these terrorists already have enough radioactive material for six 'dirty bombs'.